UNBELIEVABLE: 18 Legendary Artists Sing Their Hits in Other Languages

 Just when you think you know every note and lyric by heart, a friend introduces you to a version you’ve never heard—a rendition that adds a twist with lyrics in a language foreign to your ears.

 Music is a universal language that connects people all around the world.
 With the merging of pop music and the rise of mass media, record labels have discovered the value of expanding into international markets.
 Most notably during the period from the early 1920s to late 1980s, American record labels and music producers translated the lyrics of popular songs into different languages.
 This process allowed non-English-speaking audiences to connect with the music on a deeper level.
-Additionally, some songs were re-recorded with foreign artists or given a unique musical arrangement to better align with local tastes.
+Some songs were also re-recorded with foreign artists or given a unique musical arrangement to better align with local tastes.

 Countries in Latin America and Europe have been particularly receptive to American music.
 Spanish-language versions of American hits have been created to cater to the Latin American market, allowing artists to establish strong fan bases in the region.
 Similarly, in Europe, translations of American songs into various languages have contributed to the success of American artists on the continent.